-HI 421: Seminar in History
+HI 421 : Seminar in History

-Seminar devoted to special topic or theme, with individual research by participants

-Offered on demand
+Seminar devoted to special topic or theme, with individual research by participants Credits 4.0 Prerequisites consent of the instructor Semester Offered Offered on demand

-HI 461: Independent Study in History
+HI 461 : Independent Study in History

 Independent reading or study in an area of particular interest to the student.

+Credits 1.0-4.0

+Prerequisites

+B average and consent of the instructor

+Semester Offered

 Offered as needed

-HI 462: Independent Study in History

-Independent reading or study in an area of particular interest to the student.

-Offered as needed
+HI 462 : Independent Study in History Independent reading or study in an area of particular interest to the student.
+Credits 1.0-4.0 Prerequisites B average and consent of the instructor Semester Offered Offered as needed

-HI 463: Internship in History
+HI 463 : Internship in History

 Students serve as interns in such institutions as the Illinois State Museum in Springfield, Illinois, for approximately 120 hours and keep a journal of their work.
+Credits 1.0-4.0